Querencia (album): Critical reception

-At AOTY, which assigns a normalized rating out of 100 to reviews from mainstream publications, Querencia received an average score of 92 based on 3 reviews, indicating "universal acclaim"; it is her best-reviewed album on the site.

 NME critic Rhian Daly opined that "If its title refers to a place where you can be your true self, then this album reflects its creator as a curious, confident and passionate artist whose songs help make the world feel that little bit bigger again".
-For Rolling Stone, Divyansha Dongre wrote that "with her debut album, Chungha demonstrates her versatility as a vocalist" but also "gives the audience a bigger glimpse of her rap and songwriting capabilities".
+For Rolling Stone India, Divyansha Dongre wrote that "with her debut album, Chung Ha demonstrates her versatility as a vocalist" but also "gives the audience a bigger glimpse of her rap and songwriting capabilities".
 Writing for Nylon, Crystal Bell stated that the album is a "testament to the singer's metamorphosis from a captivating performer into a true global superstar".